rust-lang/rust/active/0000-empty-structs-with-braces.md

 ```

 Now, certain `cfg` settings yield an empty struct, even though it
 is surrounded by braces.
-Today this leads to a [CFG parse bug].
+Today this leads to a [CFG parse bug]
+when one attempts to actually construct such a struct.

 If we want to support situations like this properly, we will probably
 need to further extend the `cfg` attribute so that it can be placed